Professor Huang Jing's appeal rejected, must leave Singapore: MHA

 SINGAPORE: The Ministry of Home Affairs (MFA) has rejected Professor Huang Jing's appeal to stay in Singapore, after his permanent residence status was revoked earlier this month.
 The Government had identified him as being an agent of foreign influence.

-Dr Huang, a former professor from the Lee Kuan Yew School of Public Policy, and his wife will have to leave Singapore "within a stipulated grace period", said MHA on Wednesday (Aug 23) in response to media queries.
+Dr Huang, who was with the Lee Kuan Yew School of Public Policy, and his wife will have to leave Singapore "within a stipulated grace period", said MHA on Wednesday (Aug 23) in response to media queries.

 "They will be permanently banned from re-entering Singapore," said the ministry, adding that the decision is final.